 And like us on facebook for new articles and instant updates:

 If you’re serious about wanting to be great at money and investing, to to Rock Star Finance and start reading the forums there.
-It’s a safe place for discussion and learning which is full of experts, who are really normal people like you and I, who just have a passion for this stuff.
-They are constantly discussing every type of money and investing advice you could think of 24 hours a day.
+It’s a safe place for discussion and learning which is full of experts who have a passion for this stuff.
+They are really normal people like you and I, who are constantly discussing every type of money and investing advice you could think of 24 hours a day.

 Within minutes, you can start making so many awesome friends.
 Read about their life stories and financial advice, so that you can be inspired to take control of your unique personal situation.
 Subjects like: getting out of debt; finding personal happiness with money; or investing, are flowing through the personal finance community like blood flows through our veins to give us life.
 These writers will become your friends, and you’ll find yourself on the same journey that they’re on.
 One of the great, eternal maxims of life is: